gt-cs3220/gt-cs3220.github.io/Spring_2023/project2.md

 If a branch is mispredicted, flush the pipeline.
 If an instruction is a branch, insert the target address into the BTB.
 Index the BP with the index value that was propagated with the instruction to update the BP (2-bit saturating counter is updated).
-Update the BHR (use the old BHR that was propagated with the instruction to update the PHT).
+Update the BHR.

 **Grading**:
-We will check whether </test/part4/testall.mem> is correctly executed or not.
+**NOTE: part4 test has been added to the project1 direction.
+Pull/Fetch the latest code to get the latest test code" We will check whether </test/part4/testall.mem> is correctly executed or not.
 There won’t be any performance improvement in testall.mem because the final execution time is already fixed by the test code.
 With the branch predictor/BTB, your code should finish testall.mem correctly.